 What Are Some Common Disability Coverage Limitations?

-Most disability insurance will exclude or limit coverage for certain conditions.
-The applicability and impact of a limitation on your claim requires careful analysis of the policy language, facts of your case, and the applicable law.
+Many disability insurance policies exclude or limit coverage for certain types of conditions.
+The applicability and impact of a limitation on your disability claim requires careful analysis of the policy language, facts of your case, and the applicable law.
 Still, the following information may help you identify whether you have a potential coverage limitation issue.

 Pre-existing condition limitation